 Because I draw using the grid method, I print two images in color.

-Then I change the image to black and white and print out several different prints with lighter and darker balances.
+Then I changed the image to black and white and printed out several prints with lighter and darker balances.

-The different images allow me to see where the darkest darks are and where the lightest lights are.
+The different images allow me to see where the darkest darks and the lightest lights are.

 Know Your Drawing Tools

-I have been drawing for over 40 years, and I have experimented with a large variety of drawing supplies in search for the best professional drawing tools.
+I have been drawing for over 40 years, and I have experimented with a large variety of drawing supplies in search of the best professional drawing tools.

-There are pros and cons for all drawing supplies, and you will want to discover what works best for you.
+All drawing supplies have pros and cons, and you will want to discover what works best for you.

-The good news is that drawing supplies do not cost a lot of money, so it will be easier to try different drawing tools.
+The good news is that drawing supplies do not cost much money, so it will be easier to try different drawing tools.